Fast randomized iteration: diffusion Monte Carlo through the lens of numerical linear algebra: Diffusion Monte Carlo within quantum Monte Carlo

 Even restricting ourselves to the quantum Monte Carlo context, there is ample motivation to generalize the DMC scheme.
 Often one wishes to approximate not the smallest eigenvalue of $\mathcal{H}$ but instead the smallest eigenvalue corresponding to an antisymmetric (in exchange of particle positions) eigenfunction.
 DMC as described in this section, cannot be applied directly to computing this value, a difficulty commonly referred to as the Fermion sign problem.
 Several authors have attempted to address this issue with various modifications of DMC.
 In particular, Alavi and coworkers recently developed a version of DMC for a particular spatial disretization of the Hamiltonian (in the configuration interaction basis) that exactly preserves antisymmetry (unlike the finite difference discretization we just described).
 Run to convergence, their method provides the same approximation as the so called full CI method but can be applied with a much larger basis (e.g.\ in experiments by Alavi and coworkers reported in \cite{ShepherdBooth:2012:FCIQMC6} up to $10^{108}$ total functions in the expansion of the solution).
-Though it differs substantially in its details from the scheme proposed in \cite{BoothThom:2009:CIQMC}, the generalizations of DMC represented by the two step procedure in the last paragraph and by the developments in the next section can also be applied to a wider range of discretizations of $\mathcal{H}.$ Finally we remark that, while we have considered DMC in the particular context of computing the ground state energy of a Hamiltonian, the method is used for a much wider variety of tasks with only minor modification to its basic structure.
+Though the generalizations of DMC represented by the two step procedure in the last paragraph and by the developments in the next section are motivated by the scheme proposed in \cite{BoothThom:2009:CIQMC}, they differ substantially in their details and can be applied to a wider range of problems (including different discretizations of $\mathcal{H}$).
+Finally we remark that, while we have considered DMC in the particular context of computing the ground state energy of a Hamiltonian, the method is used for a much wider variety of tasks with only minor modification to its basic structure.
 For example, particle filters (see e.g.\ \cite{deFreitasDoucetGordon:2005:book}) are an application DMC to on-line data assimilation and substantive differences are mostly in the interpretation of the operator to which DMC is applied (and the fact that one is typically interested in the solution after finitely many iterations).